Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: Introduction

 \section{Introduction}

-Agencies responsible for public health and emergency preparedness design guidelines for allocating scarce medical resources in crisis situations.
-These situations range from wartime triage medicine to public health emergencies, such as influenza pandemics and COVID-19.
+Agencies responsible for public health and emergency preparedness regularly design guidelines to allocate scarce life-saving resources in crisis situations.
+These situations range from wartime triage medicine to public health emergencies, such as influenza pandemics and Covid-19.
 Items in short supply include vaccines, ventilators, and anti-viral treatments.

-How to implement a rationing system for medical resources during a crisis presents a complicated question rife with ethical concerns.
-Rationing guidelines typically start by articulating several different ethical principles.
-These principles include equity, which is fair distribution of benefits and burdens; utilitarianism, which is maximizing welfare; reciprocity, which is respecting contributions others have made in the past; instrumental valuation, which is respecting contributions others could make in the future; solidarity, which is fellowship with other members of society; non-discrimination, which is requiring that certain individual characteristics such as gender, race, and age play no role allocation.
-Guidelines also emphasize procedural values, such as accountability, reasonableness, and transparency (see, e.g., \citet{who:07,prehn/vawter:08,nejm:20,daley:20}).
+How to implement a rationing system for life-saving resources during a crisis presents a complicated question rife with ethical concerns.
+Rationing guidelines typically start by articulating several ethical principles.
+These principles include equity, which is fair distribution of benefits and burdens; utilitarianism, which is maximizing welfare; reciprocity, which is respecting contributions others have made in the past; instrumental valuation, which is respecting contributions others could make in the future; solidarity, which is fellowship with other members of society; non-discrimination, which is requiring that certain individual characteristics such as gender, race, and age play no role in allocation protocols.
+Guidelines also emphasize procedural values, such as accountability, reasonableness, and transparency.\footnote{ Examples of this framework are in \citet{who:07}, \citet{prehn/vawter:08}, \citet{nejm:20}, and \citet{daley:20}, among others.}